demodemo1357/553/README.md

 ### 3. Plotting and Visualization

-To generate the data analysis plots, simply run the `plot.py` script:
+To generate the data analysis plots, `plot.py` script defines helper functions the project used with a demo:
 ```bash
 python plot.py
 ```